ChinJ4/CIS-9440-Project-NYC--Canine-Waste-Dispensers/README.md

 List of Visualizations for each KPI:

-1.Number of waste bag dispensers / zip code
+1.Number of waste bag dispensers / zip code:
 We used a map to visualize this so that the user can easily see which parts of New York have waste bag dispensers, as well as the number of waste bag dispensers in comparison to other zip codes.

-2.Number of dog licenses / zip code
+2.Number of dog licenses / zip code:
 We used a map to visualize this so that the user can easily see which parts of New York have dog licenses, as well as the number of dog licenses in comparison to other zip codes.

-3.Number of canine violations / zip code
+3.Number of canine violations / zip code:
 We used a map to visualize this so that the user can easily see which parts of New York have canine violations, as well as the number of canine violations in comparison to other zip codes.

-4.Number of dog licenses issued / year
+4.Number of dog licenses issued / year:
 We used a bar graph to visualize this because a bar graph makes it easy to compare numbers between a few years.

-5.Total service requests / total dog licenses by zip code We used a line chart to visualize this so that the user can see the trend throughout the years.
+5.Total service requests / total dog licenses by zip code:
+We used a line chart to visualize this so that the user can see the trend throughout the years.

-6.Total service requests / year) We used a bar graph to visualize this because a bar graph makes it easy to compare numbers between a few years.
+6.Total service requests / year: We used a bar graph to visualize this because a bar graph makes it easy to compare numbers between a few years.

-7.Total waste bag dispensers installed / year
+7.Total waste bag dispensers installed / year:
 We used a line chart to visualize this so that the user can see the trend throughout the years.
 ...